 His legs moved on their own, slowly at first, keeping his eyes on them as they moved closer to the girl.
 They were just in the second alleyway from the mall, when the largest of them grabbed the girl from behind and pulled her between the buildings.

-He bolted, moving so fast he had to brace himself against the building to stop.
+He bolted, slamming his hands against the nearest building to stop.

 His blood boiled.